grizant/stat.blog/jekyll/blog/index.md

 # Stat Blog

-... is not currently active, I just put the structure in place.
+... is not currently active, just put a structure down.
+The post below may be useful.

 <div id="posts">